-- My simulation will have three types of agents: - Leavers (students and staff) - Followers (students and staff) - Officers (staff) - short description of behavior of se staff is to get out of the agents The Goal of both the students and the staff is to get out of the building safely (to evacuate), some of them will be able to do this on their own (leavers) some others are not able to do this on their own (followers).
+- My simulation will have three types of agents: - Leavers (students and staff) - Followers (students and staff) - Officers (staff) - The Goal of both the students and the staff is to get out of the building safely (to evacuate), some of them will be able to do this on their own (leavers) some others are not able to do this on their own (followers).
 These followers represent people that go into panic, or are unknown to the building, or are for example disabled and cannot evacuate by themselves. - The Goal of the officers is to clear the building and only after evacuating all other people, they will evacuate themselves.